LukasLoeffler/data-graph/README.md

 # Master-Code

-Application to showcase concepts and ideas regariding event-based data processing.
+Application to showcase concepts and ideas for event-based data processing.
-Focusing on user-interaction and user-feedback to improve the understanding the flow of data.
+Focusing on user-interaction and user-feedback to improve the understanding of thedata flow.

 ![example](docs/img/example.gif)